TobiasWallner/Controlpp/README.md

 // transform the transfere function into its matrix system form const auto Gsys = c_state_space(G);

-// discretise the system to the samplerate of your e.g.: ADC const auto Gsys_d = discretise(Gsys, 0.01);
+// discretise the system
+// for example to the smaple rate of your ADC
+// uses exact zero-order-hold discretisation const auto Gsys_d = discretise(Gsys, 0.01);

 // plot your calculations